owenvoke/torrent-php/README.md

 _Please note, this is still a work-in-progress, and is by no means usable at the moment._

+In future, this will be a standalone class package, the CLI will be distributed separately.

 ## Development

 1. Clone the repository using `git clone https://github.com/pxgamer/torrent-v2`